 We know that when the tail rotor thrust matches the main rotor torque the nose does not move.

 This next part assumes the main rotor of the helicopter rotates counter-clockwise when viewed from above:

 When in a hover, if the pilot wants to turn the nose to the right, they push the right pedal.
-Via a mechanical linkage, this moves the tail rotor blades to reduce their pitch angle, which decreases the thrust they produce and the torque overcomes tail rotor thrust and the helicopter nose begins to rotate right.
+Via a mechanical linkage, this moves the tail rotor blades to reduce their pitch angle, which decreases the thrust they produce the torque overcomes the tail rotor thrust and the helicopter nose begins to rotate right.

 To stop the turn the pilot centers the pedals.

 If the pilot wants to turn the nose to the left, they push the left pedal.
 Via the mechanical linkage, this moves the tail rotor blades to increase their pitch angle, which increases the thrust they produce and the thrust overcomes torque and the helicopter nose begins to rotate left.